AmirUpSkill/Full-Stack-Oauth/README.md

+---

 # Full Stack OAuth 2.0 Authentication POC

 ## Project Goal

-This repository contains the code for a Proof-of-Concept (POC) project demonstrating a full-stack authentication system using OAuth 2.0.
-The primary goal was to build a custom authentication backend using the Spring ecosystem, integrate it with a Next.js frontend, and leverage Redis for session management, starting with Google as the initial OAuth provider.
-This project serves as an exploration and potential replacement for third-party authentication services like Clerk within the context of an internship at Proxym.
+This repository contains a Proof-of-Concept (POC) project showcasing a full-stack authentication system built with OAuth 2.0.
+The aim is to demonstrate a custom authentication backend using the Spring ecosystem, paired with a Next.js frontend, and utilizing Redis for session management.
+It starts with Google as the OAuth provider, offering a foundation that could be adapted to replace third-party authentication services in various applications.

 ## Key Features & Flow

-- **Backend:** Spring Boot application handling the OAuth 2.0 Authorization Code Grant flow.
+- **Backend:** A Spring Boot application managing the OAuth 2.0 Authorization Code Grant flow.
-- **Frontend:** Next.js application providing the user interface.
+- **Frontend:** A Next.js application serving as the user interface.
-- **Authentication Provider:** Google (Initial implementation).
-ClickUp integration is planned.
+- **Authentication Provider:** Google (initial setup), with the potential to add other providers.
-- **Session Management:** Configured to use Redis (via Docker Compose for local dev), although final verification of session storage in Redis is pending troubleshooting.
+- **Session Management:** Configured to use Redis (via Docker Compose locally), though session storage in Redis requires further verification.
 - **User Flow:**
-  1. User lands on a SaaS-like Landing Page (`/`).
+  1. Users arrive at a SaaS-style Landing Page (`/`).
-  2. Header shows "Sign In" / "Sign Up" buttons.
+  2. The header displays "Sign In" / "Sign Up" options.
-  3. Clicking either button navigates to the frontend Login Page (`/login`).
+  3. Clicking either directs to a Login Page (`/login`).
-  4. Login page displays a "Sign In with Google" button.
+  4. The Login Page offers a "Sign In with Google" button.
-  5. Clicking the Google button redirects to the backend (`/oauth2/authorization/google`), which initiates the standard Google OAuth flow.
+  5. Clicking it routes to the backend (`/oauth2/authorization/google`) to start Google’s OAuth flow.
-  6. After successful Google authentication, Google redirects to the backend callback (`/login/oauth2/code/google`).
+  6. Post-authentication, Google redirects to the backend callback (`/login/oauth2/code/google`).
-  7. Backend validates the callback, creates a session (intended for Redis), and redirects the browser to the frontend Home Page (`/home`).
+  7. The backend validates the callback, establishes a session (intended for Redis), and redirects to the frontend Home Page (`/home`).
-  8. Frontend detects the session (via API call), displays authenticated user details (`Hello, {Name}!`), and updates the header (shows user name and Logout button).
+  8. The frontend confirms the session via an API call, greets the user (e.g., "Hello, {Name}!"), and updates the header with a Logout option.
-  9. Logout button triggers backend logout (`/logout`), invalidates the session, and redirects to the frontend Landing Page.
+  9. Logout triggers the backend (`/logout`), clears the session, and returns to the Landing Page.

 ## Technology Stack

 ### Backend (`/backend`)
 - **Framework:** Spring Boot 3.4.4
 - **Language:** Java 21
 - **Security:** Spring Security (OAuth2 Client, Web Security)
 - **Build Tool:** Maven
 - **Session Store:** Redis (via Spring Session Data Redis)
-- **Database (Session):** Redis (running via Docker Compose locally)
+- **Database (Session):** Redis (running locally via Docker Compose)
 - **Dev Utilities:** Lombok

 ### Frontend (`/frontend`)
 - **Framework:** Next.js 15.3.1 (App Router)
 - **Language:** TypeScript
 - **Styling:** Tailwind CSS